waikato-ufdl/wai-annotations/README.md

                           the image filename was `my-image.png`, and the options `--prefix=annotations-for-` and `--suffix=-in-roi-format.csv` were supplied, the annotations file would be `annotations-for-my-image-in-roi-format.csv`.
 Formats: `roi`.

+* `--pretty`: Optional flag for JSON-based formats which tells them to output their JSON files with pretty indentation.
+              If not included, JSON files are saved in compact-form instead.
+Formats: `coco`, `vgg`.

 ## Examples